o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/_index.md

 The **AWS GameLift** Gem provides the following features:

 **Amazon GameLift integration**
 - A framework to extend the O3DE networking layer and to let the **Multiplayer** Gem work with [Amazon GameLift](https://docs.aws.amazon.com/gamelift/latest/developerguide/gamelift-intro.html).
-The AWS GameLift Gem provides integrations with both the [GameLift Server SDK](https://docs.aws.amazon.com/gamelift/latest/developerguide/gamelift-supported.html#gamelift-supported-servers) and the GameLift client (GameLift calls in the AWS SDK).
+The AWS GameLift Gem provides integrations with both the [GameLift Server SDK](https://docs.aws.amazon.com/gamelift/latest/developerguide/gamelift-supported.html#gamelift-supported-servers) and the AWS SDK client (to call the GameLift service itself).

 **Build and package management**
 - Instructions to package and optionally upload the dedicated server build.
 - A sample [AWS Cloud Development Kit (AWS CDK)](https://docs.aws.amazon.com/cdk/latest/guide/home.html) application.
-You can deploy the AWS CDK application to set up basic GameLift resources, or modify the application to add custom resources.
+You can deploy the AWS CDK application to set up basic GameLift resources, or modify the application to meet your needs by adding or updating the deployed resources.

 ## Release highlights

 **Preview features**

 - Support for CreateSession (on fleet/on queue), SearchSessions, JoinSession, and LeaveSession through GameLift.
-- Support for Windows dedicated servers and the O3DE client for Windows.
+- Support for Windows dedicated servers and Windows client launchers.
 - Support for AWS CDK applications to manage GameLift resources.